Organic Price Premium in India — What You Can Actually Charge

 If you are planning for export, start building toward FPO membership now.
 Individual farms rarely export directly.

-Crops With the Strongest Premium
+Which Crops Command the Strongest Organic Premium?

 Across all channels, these crops consistently earn organic premiums of 40–100%: turmeric, ginger, pepper and spices, salad greens, heirloom tomatoes, desi rice varieties, kokum, amla.
 These are either high-margin crops where customers are already paying attention to source, or specialty items with a differentiated story.